-The measurement of fibrous inorganic particles with WHO dimensions is carried out according to VDI 3492 or at workplaces according to DGUV-Information 213-546.
+Up to now, the measurement of fibrous inorganic particles has been carried out according to VDI Guideline 3492 or, at workplaces, according to DGUV Information 213-546.
 However, both methods are not suitable for determining the concentration of airborne, nanoscale fibers, which are to be assessed as critical according to the WHO (length > 5 µm, diameter < 3 µm, L : D > 3 : 1).
 Both methods only count fibers down to a diameter of 0.2 μm.
-Therefore, in the nanoGRAVUR project funded by the Federal Ministry of Education and Research, the Federal Institute for Occupational Safety and Health (Bundesanstalt für Arbeitsschutz und Arbeitsmedizin, BAuA), together with the Institute for Occupational Safety and Health (Institut für Arbeitsschutz, IFA) of the German Social Accident Insurance (IFA) and the Swiss Accident Insurance Institute (SUVA) laid the foundations for a new measurement and evaluation procedure for nanoscale fibrous materials.
-In particular, the need to extend the previously limited counting range of VDI 3492 and DGUV Information 213-546 at least down to a fiber diameter of 0.02 μm was emphasized.
+Therefore, in the nanoGRAVUR project funded by the Federal Ministry of Education and Research, the Federal Institute for Occupational Safety and Health (Bundesanstalt für Arbeitsschutz und Arbeitsmedizin, BAuA), together with the Institute for Occupational Safety and Health (Institut für Arbeitsschutz, IFA) of the German Social Accident Insurance (Deutsche Gesetzliche Unfallversicherung, DGUV) and the Swiss Social Accident Insurance Institution (Schweizerische Unfallversicherung, SUVA), laid the foundations for a new measurement and evaluation method for nanoscale fibrous materials.
+In particular, the need was emphasized to extend the counting range of VDI 3492 and DGUV-Information 213-546 at least down to a fiber diameter of 0.02 µm.

-Within the DGUV funded project, a validation of the new measuring method is now carried out on real workplaces.
-The aim of the work is to check the measurement method for its suitability for practical use, both in terms of sampling, scanning electron microscopic evaluation and fiber morphology assignment, and also for a statistically reliable determination of concentration.
-After evaluation of the workplace measurements and adaptation of the measurement and analysis procedure, a revision of the first convention on the measurement strategy can now be carried out (together with partner institutes) and the results of the work can be incorporated into relevant regulations (DGUV Information 213-546, VDI 3492, CEN TC 137, OECD).
+Within the DGUV-funded project, a validation of the new measurement method was now carried out at workplaces.
+The aim of the work was to check the measurement method for its suitability for practical use, both in terms of sampling, scanning electron microscopic evaluation and fiber morphology assignment, and also for a statistically reliable determination of concentration.
+After evaluation of the workplace measurements and adaptation of the measurement and analysis procedure, a revision of the first convention on the measurement strategy can now be carried out together with the partner institutes and the results of the work can be incorporated into relevant regulations (DGUV Information 213-546, VDI 3492, European Committee for Standardization CEN TC 137, OECD).

 Unit 4.5 "Particulate Hazardous Substances, Advanced Materials"